forest, old cranberry bogs, giant chairs (seriously). beavers, suspension bridge

 James’s really, really nice shots from his guest post:

-Nearby: As previously posted, we’ve done the Batona Trail Parker Preserve Reroute and the White Trail at the Parker Preserve.
+Nearby: The Batona Trail Parker Preserve Reroute and the White Trail at the Parker Preserve are both inside of the the Parker Preserve.
 And we still have to do the Yellow Trail and Green Trail here (Green Trail looks like its mostly along the old bog roads).